Anglo-French blockade of the Río de la Plata: Beginning of armed actions

 The same night the ultimatum was issued, still during the ten days period, the British ship Cadmus and the French one D'Assas anchored next to the Argentine ships San Martín and 25 de mayo.
 William Brown requested permission to return to Buenos Aires, which was allowed but with the condition of delivering the British and French sailors.
 Brown requested permission to do so in Buenos Aires, as most of his crew was Irish, but received no answer.
 When he finally sailed back to Buenos Aires, he was attacked.
-The Anglo-French forced boarded and seized the complete Argentine navy, the ships San Martín, 25 de mayo, General Echagüe, Maipú and 9 de julio.
+The Anglo-French forcibly boarded and seized the complete Argentine navy, the ships San Martín, 25 de mayo, General Echagüe, Maipú and 9 de julio.
 The French raised their flag in the first two, and the British did so in the last three.
 The Argentine officers were returned to Buenos Aires, and William Brown and all the British sailors were forbidden to sail under the Argentine flag during the remainder of the conflict.

 The following day, the Anglo-French forces disembarked in Montevideo, reinforcing the defenses of the city.
-Since the defeat at India Muerta, the Montevidean defenders were less than 3 500.
-Rivera thanked these actions, saying that it secured the Uruguayan independence.
+Since the defeat at India Muerta, the Montevidean defenders were less than 3500.
+Rivera expressed gratitude for these actions, saying that they had secured Uruguayan independence.
 Many politicians of Buenos Aires criticized them during a meeting in the Junta of Representatives in Buenos Aires.

 Rosas learned in 1838 that the Isla Martín García was difficult to defend, so he removed the forces from it.
 However, to prevent foreign claims of sovereignty, he left a force of twelve aged crippled soldiers, who would keep the flag of Argentina raised until the end.
 The only purpose of this army was to assert that the island was not left abandoned, and that the Anglo-French forces would only take it by an invasion.
 General Lucio Mansilla received the forces and infrastructure of Martín García, to select a point in the Paraná River and fortify it.
 The west side of the river was preferred, to have easier communications with Buenos Aires.
 However, the support to the Uruguayan Oribe took priority, and no Argentine forces supporting the siege would be retired from it, not even temporarily.
 Mansilla prepared the defenses at Obligado, Buenos Aires, near San Pedro.